How To Use REVER For A BDR

 3. Download Maps for offline use.
 Go to the track tab > Click the Map Layers icon at the top left and select the map style you want to download > Scroll down to Offline Maps and click Add Offline Map Region.
-The zoom level you choose will determine the amount of detail in your offline maps.
-If you want more detail, download maps that are zoomed in closer.
-If you want to download less maps, zoom out further.
-Download as many map areas as you need to cover your route.
+You can also import georeferenced PDF Maps.

-Using my phone as a heads up display.
-Photo: Kyle Nagel
+Using my phone as a heads-up display.
+Photo by Kyle Nagel

 Use Follow Route Line:

 Follow Route Line was designed specifically for the type of riding encountered on a BDR.
-If you’ve ever explored a new trail in the backcountry you may have experienced anxiety about whether you are on the correct route.
-Using REVER as a heads up display will ease your mind.
-It's also a really good way to get a lay of the land, especially when you Render Map Style in 3D.
+If you’ve ever explored a new trail in the backcountry, you may have experienced anxiety about whether you are on the correct route.
+Using REVER as a heads-up display will ease your mind.
+There are many phone mount options on the market that work great.
+Many of us at REVER use either the Peak Design mount or the Quad Lock mount.
+The important thing is to make sure you use a phone mount that is secure and has vibration damping.

-To get started, find your saved BDR route by going to the Rides tab > Click the dropdown next to My Rides and select My Offline Rides.
-This is also a good way to double-check that you’ve actually downloaded the route for offline use.
+To get started, find your saved BDR route by going to the Feed tab > Click the dropdown next to My Rides and select My Offline Rides.
+This is also a good way to double-check that you’ve actually downloaded the tracks for offline use.
 Click on the route and hit Ride It!
 Then choose Follow Route Line.

+Whenever you navigate using REVER, you are automatically tracking your ride as well.
+It’s up to you if you want to save it for the memories.
 The best practice for tracking your ride is to save each day of the trip when you get done riding.
 If you don’t have service your ride will be saved to your phone under My Offline Rides and will need to be uploaded later.
-You can simple open the folder and swipe down to sync your ride.
+You can simply open the folder and swipe down to sync your ride when you have a connection.

-Take photos throughout the day and then upload them and add notes about things you saw and experienced.
+Take photos throughout the day and then upload them with notes.
 You see so much on a BDR route that each day becomes a blur by the end of your trip.
 If you are tired and hungry, wait until you set up camp or find lodging and eat a meal, then take 10 mins around the campfire or before bed to finish documenting your ride.
 For me, this is a cathartic practice.
 Reflect on what you’ve seen and then cleanse your palate for the next day.

-If you also like to document your adventures on a GoPro or other action camera and upload it to the Youtubes, you can link your videos to your ride.
-REVER also makes it easy to share your ride with friends and you can even embed it in a blog.
+If you also like to document your adventures on a GoPro or other action camera and upload it to the YouTubes, you can link your videos to your ride.
+REVER also makes it easy to share your ride with friends and you can even embed a map with your route in a blog.

 "You don't stop riding when you get old, you get old when you stop riding."